gjr80/weewx-pvoutput/readme.md

 1. In *weewx.conf* under *[StdRESTful]* *[[PVOutput]]* check to ensure the *enable* configuration option is set to *True* and the *system_id* and *api_key* configuration options are set for the PVOutput system and API key to be used:

         [[PVOutput]]
-            # This section is for configuring posts to PVOutput.
+            # This section is for the PVOutput.org RESTful uploader.

-            # If you wish to do this, set the option 'enable' to true,
-            # and specify a station and password.
-            enable = true
+            # the PVOutput system ID
             system_id = ENTER_PVOUTPUT_SYSTEM_ID_HERE

+            # the PVOutput API key to be used
             api_key = ENTER_PVOUTPUT_API_KEY_HERE

+            # enable the uploader
+            enable = True

     **Note:** The *enable* configuration option is set to *False* by default during the *PVOutput uploader* extension installation.